 Its smaller size and light weight make it easy to stash into any bag I own and take with me anywhere.
 This is not true of the huge Claire Fontaine hardcover notebooks I favored for awhile.
 Those required a backpack or large messenger bag – almost like a laptop.

 I buy these by the case, so I get a discount.
-But they’re usually about $7 a piece.
+But they’re usually about $7 a piece on Amazon.
 Based on the high quality of these notebooks and the amount of enjoyment I get from them, I consider that a bargain.

 The binding is very well made; I’ve never had one of these notebooks even think about coming apart.
 Unlike many of my drugstore variety comp books.